adblockradio/adblockradio/README.md

 When integrating Adblock Radio in a product, please give the user a way to give negative feedback on the classification.
 Mispredictions should promptly be reported to Adblock Radio maintainer so that ML models and hotlist databases can be updated accordingly.
 Reports are manually reviewed: it is enough to provide the name of the radio(s) and a timestamp at which the problem happened.
 One report every few minutes is enough.
 Contact the maintainer for details about the APIs to use.

 The license of this code release might not be convenient for integrators.
-The authors willing to use Adblock Radio with another license are invited to contact the author at a_npm [at] storelli.fr.
+The authors willing to use Adblock Radio with another license are invited to contact the author Alexandre Storelli at a_npm [at] storelli.fr.

 ## License
 AGPL-3.0 (see LICENSE file)